The XXVII International HIV Drug Resistance and Treatment Strategies Workshop has a limited attendance capacity of 200 delegates.

 Visitors entering South Africa from a yellow fever zone must have a valid international yellow fever inoculation certificate.
 Immunization against cholera and small pox are not required, nor are other vaccinations required when visiting South Africa.

 Tap water is drinkable in all parts of South Africa.
-Bottled water is readily available at the Workshop venue and accommodation.
+Bottled water is readily available at the Workshop venue.

 Your safety and well-being are of utmost importance to us, but, as always, travellers should take a few basic precautions to ensure a safe and pleasant visit: